craigthomas/NeuralNetwork/README.md

     gradlew.bat build

-The compiled Jar file will be placed in the `build/libs` directory.
+The compiled JAR file will be placed in the `build/libs` directory, as a file called `neuralnetwork-1.0-all.jar`.

 ## Running